YFaris/UnionCut/README.md

 ```
 git clone https://github.com/YFaris/UnionCut.git
 ```
-You may also need to install Detectron2.
+You may also need to install Detectron2 if you would like to try the functions related to [CutLER](https://github.com/facebookresearch/CutLER/tree/main).
 Please follow its instructions via the [library page](https://github.com/facebookresearch/detectron2) to install.

 ## Demo
 <p align="center"> <img src='doc/demo.png' align="center" > </p>